rohitraj896/Javascript-problem-solving/README.md

-1. swap 2 numbers without using third variable
+1.swap 2 numbers without using third variable

 let a = 10;
 let b = 20;